 Add this expertise to your shortlist

-Richard regularly acts in defamation, privacy and data protection cases.
+A significant proportion of Richards practice encompasses claims of defamation, privacy and data protection.
 He regularly advises in relation to all aspects of defamation cases, including territorial jurisdiction, serious harm, and the appropriate ‘Chase’ levels.
 In addition, Richard advised potential defendants in relation to the various defences open to them, and the level of likely damages.

 In the last year, he has advised in over 150 potential defamation actions, including: